Benyamain/trapdoor-extended/README.md

-# Gotta Catch 'Em All: Using Honeypots to Catch Adversarial Attacks on Neural Networks
+# Detecting and Preventing Adversarial Attacks Using Trapdoor Architecture :door:
 ### ABOUT

 This repository contains code implementation of the paper "[Gotta Catch’Em All: Using Honeypots to Catch Adversarial Attacks on Neural Networks](https://www.shawnshan.com/files/publication/trapdoor.pdf)", at *ACM CCS 2020*.
 The slides are [here](https://www.shawnshan.com/files/publication/trapdoor-ccs-clean.pdf).
 Trapdoor is a defense against adversarial attack developed by researchers at [SANDLab](https://sandlab.cs.uchicago.edu/), University of Chicago.

 ### Note
-The code base currently only support MNIST and CIFAR10 dataset and two different attacks, CW and PGD.
+The code base currently only support MNIST and CIFAR10 dataset and four different attacks: CW, BIM, FGSM, DeepFool.

 ### DEPENDENCIES